JVP11292021/CV-Utils/docs/HandTracker.md

 `

-    import Models.models as mod
+    import Models as mod
-    from Models import close_win
+    from Models import key_pressed
     import cv2 as cv

 `